Computing twists of hyperelliptic curves: Introduction

 We briefly describe the organization of the paper: in Section \ref{sect:HypCurves} we set up our notation for hyperelliptic curves and recall some well-known facts about them.
 Section \ref{method} forms the core of the paper, giving the details of our algorithm for the computation of twists.
-We then give several concrete examples of the use of our algorithm in Section \ref{sect:Examples}, and use them to show that each step of the algorithm is really necessary.
-Finally, in Section \ref{sect:AWSCurve} we give a complete parametrization of all the twists of the hyperelliptic curve $y^2=x^8-14x^4+1$.
+Finally, in Section \ref{sect:Examples} we compute equations for several twists given by cocycles.